-We're ever so happy that this second American installment in the Pink Panther movie franchize sticks with the tradition of having an elaborate animated title sequence.
+The second American instalment in the Pink Panther movie franchize honors the tradition of the elaborate animated title sequence.
 As the respected movie critic Roger Ebert of the Chicago Sun-Times put it: “I was smiling all the way through the opening credits of The Pink Panther 2.
 They made me miss the golden age of credits, when you actually found out who the actors were going to be, and maybe saw a little cartoon in the bargain.”

 The honor to revive and, apparently, update the character “for today’s audiences” went to veteran main title designer Karin Fong of Imaginary Forces.
 We interviewed her on camera in May 2009, after her presentation at the Flux/Watch the Titles event at the Hammer Museum in L.A, where she, among other things, talked about designing The Pink Panther 2 title sequence.

 See the complete video interview with Karin Fong here.

 Karin Fong: “An influential main title for me was the original Pink Panther cartoon, because it really played a lot with the typography in a very cartoony way.
 I am a huge fan of things like Sesame Street and Schoolhouse Rock… Some people would say ‘cartoon style,’ but it’s really quite clever how you work in the word play and visual puns.
 That always struck me as a very imaginative main title … It departed from the look of the movie, which is live action, yet became a signature for the film.”